Board of Directors

 Natalie joined the IWAV board in 2021.
 She has been a health and wellness practitioner and advocate for 30 years.
 Her private practice, employment as a dental office manager and volunteer sexual health educator for OPT has given her insight into the issues of poverty, abuse and housing insecurities that exist on Salt Spring.
 Natalie looks forward to being a part of an organization committed to creating workable solutions for our community.

-Kristi Reynolds has recently joined the board of IWAV.
+Kristi Reynolds joined the IWAV Board of Directors in 2019.
 She is passionate about empowering women and helping them achieve their dreams.
 With knowledge in personal and business finances, as well as personal health and fitness she is excited to use her knowledge through IWAV to help women in her community.

 Laura joined the IWAV board in 2021.
 She brings to the board her passion for mental health, social justice, dismantling of systemic inequality and building a safe community for all.
 She currently runs a small Private Psychotherapy Practice and has experience working with not-for-profit agencies as a crisis worker, a military family counsellor, student counsellor and most importantly a busy mom.
 She is honoured to work alongside the IWAV team in supporting the projects and programs that are so vital to our Salt Spring Community.